Acrylic Arts and Crafts Paint Projects

 This paint has the consistency associated with oil paints.
 It is smooth and thick.
 It also has more pigments which makes deeper colors and textures.

-Student Grade: This is recommended for beginning artists as they will produce many paintings in order to learn and refine their skills and techniques.
-It is easy on the budget.
+Student Grade: This is recommended for beginning artists as they learn and refine their skills and techniques.
 This paint may be thinned to create water color effects or layered many times to have the thick texture of oil.

-Professional Grade: Designed for the experienced artist and is more expensive.
+Professional Grade: Designed for the experienced artist.
 As the pigment content increases so will the price of the product.

 This paint like all the other acrylics is water based and dries quickly.
 It presents a glossy finish and may be used on glass and ceramics.
 It may also be used on any number of outdoor products e.g. buildings, murals, autos.